November 30, 2025 07:26 PM

 Impact: Likely Ban.
 While not always enforced as strictly as the other four in every single province, it is legally a dry day.
 Expect bars to be closed.

-The Risk: This will affect Bangkok only.
+The Ban: This will affect Bangkok only, with a dry period from 6:00 PM on Saturday, July 4 to 6:00 PM on Sunday, July 5.
 If you are in Phuket or Chiang Mai, you are safe.
-But if you are in the capital, expect a dry weekend from July 4 (Sat) to July 5 (Sun).
+But if you are in the capital, expect a dry weekend.
+For inspiration on what to do in the city when nightlife is paused, see Bangkok’s best outdoor adventure activities.

 For decades, Thailand has had a strange law banning the sale of alcohol in convenience stores from 14:00 to 17:00.